Saltstraumen Maelstrom – the World’s Strongest Whirlpool in Bodø!

 Skjerstadfjorden, Bodo, Norway

-Another great thing about Norway is how the weather changes constantly, perhaps not as much as Iceland, but it can be very erratic.
-Although this can sometimes be annoying, especially when you look out of the window to find blue skies in the morning and by midday it’s raining cats and dogs.
-On the bright side, it means you get to experience all the elements which are thrown your way – something every person who lives close or within the Arctic Circle has to deal with.
+Although the constant change in weather is sometimes annoying, especially when you look out of the window to find blue skies in the morning and by midday it’s raining cats and dogs.
+On the bright side, it means you get to experience all the elements – raw as nature intended.
+Something every person who lives close or within the Arctic Circle has to deal with.

 Fjord, Bodo, Norway

 It’s extraordinary how different the same landscape can look under different weather.
 When we began our boat journey, the weather was gorgeous.
+Then as sunset approached a soft glow transformed the landscape.

-As sunset started to approach the landscape was enhanced by soft glow, but as we ventured further into the fjord the clouds crept further and further down towards the fjord until our visibility became zero, and we could see nothing but mist from all directions.
+This didn’t last long as we ventured further into the fjord and the clouds crept further and further down towards the fjord until the visibility dwindled to zero, and we could see nothing but mist from all directions.

 stormy weather, Norway